Archies Creek

-Archies Creek is a small town in Victoria, Australia.
+Archies Creek is a town in Victoria, Australia.
 It is located between the Dalyston - Glen Forbes Road and Loch-Wonthaggi Road, on the Archies Creek Road, in the Bass Coast Shire, north-west of Wonthaggi.

 Much of the development in this particular corner of South Gippsland was due to the discovery of coal at Cape Paterson in 1825–26.
 But it was far more than just coal which caused this area to grow.
 Many pioneers had realised the potential of the land and had begun clearing it to raise cattle and sheep long before coal mining began in 1859.

-Early records indicate that a factory was established at Archies Creek in the late 1800s but very little development actually took place in the township until after the turn of the century.
+Early records indicate that a factory was established at Archies Creek in the late 1800s.
+Still, very little development actually took place in the township until after the turn of the century.
 In 1902, when an application was made for a hotel licence by Mrs Mary A Dixon, it appeared that the only other business in the town was the Melbourne Chilled Butter Factory.
 This privately owned factory was sold to the Wonthaggi Dairy Produce Company in 1903 for the sum of 800 pounds.
-It was run as a co-operative with local dairy farmers on the Board to control operations and built up a world-wide reputation for quality butter and other dairy products.
+It was run as a co-operative with local dairy farmers on the Board to control operations.
+It built up a world-wide reputation for quality butter and other dairy products.

 The township was well established when, on 14 August 1902, a group of men met in the Royal Mail Hotel to discuss the possibility of building a public hall.
 Jas Dixon offered to buy the land and the local people were canvassed to raise the 200 pounds required for its construction.
 The Grand Ball to mark its opening occurred on 1 January 1904, with tickets admitting two ladies and one gentlemen costing 5 shillings.
 Dances were often held on the full moon to provide the light for the men on horses to find their way back home.
 As the old hall deteriorated over time a new brick hall was built in 1958.
 In February 1963 the first wedding of Mary and Graeme Mabin was catered for by the Ladies Committee.

 The butter factory was the life blood of Archies Creek.
 It provided employment for over 200 people at the peak of the operations and was at the forefront of dairy factory development in Australia.
 It became one of the first dairy factories to transport milk in bulk tankers, starting a pilot scheme in 1957.